 - Outings become adventures.

 Well, there you have it – some of the benefits of working from home (or anywhere.)
 Mindset matters; so does momentum and your sense of internal motivation.
 There are days when it’s the ‘bees knees‘ and others when you’re fighting the urge to bus’ de door open and get some oxygen – so you do just that.

 Go for a walk, or in the garden, or on the balcony…to refresh your approach.

-I used to be on the road from morning ’til morning, sometimes making pit stops at home to ‘catch myself’ for an hour before heading out to sit in traffic en route to another studio session, finally getting in at dawn – only to repeat (by grace) the next day.
+I used to be on the road from morning ’til morning, sometimes making pit stops at home or the beach for a bit before heading out to sit in traffic en route to another studio session, finally getting in at dawn – only to repeat (by grace) the next day.
 P.S: Singing all day means very little full meals since you’re not meant to sing on a full stomach so my eating habits and rest rhythm was nowhere near healthy for years.

 If you happen to have a corporate job, make a note to enjoy those fresh air moments when you can…

 Quality of life matters, whatever the design of your day.

 Found this helpful or inspiring?
 Feel free to share this link with a friend and remember to click ‘follow’ on the right side of this page for firsthand updates with freelancer tips and refreshment reminders.

 ‘Bright Benefits To Working From Home‘ was first published on ‘Joy within’ blog